Prepping Tip: Easy Steps to Freeze Dry Your Foods At Home

 About the Author Agnes Embile Jimenez

-Agnes likes to think that she's a full-time BUM.
+Agnes often finds herself either lost inside her mind or lost in beautiful scenic places.
 She's currently doing the things she loves while maintaining a frugal lifestyle.
-This blog is all about her struggles to live a frugal life, her quest to see the world via budget traveling, and her love to share to other people (via blogging) everything that she is passionate about.
+This blog is all about her struggles to live a frugal life, her quest to see the world via budget traveling, and her love to share to people everything that she is passionate about.

 Agnes does not absolutely conform to any beliefs or philosophies.
 Though she's writing about frugal living and is currently embracing the minimalist lifestyle, she doesn't want to define her existence based on these realities alone.
 For her, life is too diverse, too colorful, too mysterious, it would be a waste of experience (and time) to imprison herself to a few sets of ideas.
 Google+ | Twitter